ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/smartphones-and-mobile/ray_tracing/rt06_reflections.md

 ### Glossy and Rough reflections

-When creating our rays, we can use the roughness to decide how many reflection rays we need to launch.
+When creating rays, you can use the roughness to decide how many reflection rays you need to launch.

-When we think of reflections, we usually think of mirror-like reflections, however non-mirror objects also reflect part of their incident light producing glossy or rough reflections.
-In a PBR render we use the material roughness to decide the reflected light dispersion.
-A roughness of 0 will indicate that the material is a mirror, so we will need a single ray to solve it.
+When one thinks of reflections, one usually thinks of mirror-like reflections, however non-mirror objects also reflect part of their incident light producing glossy or rough reflections.
+In a PBR render, you can use the material roughness to decide the reflected light dispersion.
+A roughness of 0 indicates that the material is a mirror, so you will need a single ray to solve it.
 On the other hand, objects with a higher roughness will reflect the incident ray in multiple directions, producing rough reflections.
 A render will need to launch multiple rays to solve the color of rough reflections.

 ``` glsl
 vec4 main()